Lerie82/lerieui/README.md

 ### Sections
 Sections are basically "sections" trhat you are filling with content.
 There are several helper classes available to align your content:
 - .two
+ - Gives the developer two sections
 - .three
+ - Allows for a section to have three panels
 - .four
+ - Yep, there is now four panels.

 ### Panels
 Panels hold your content, panels belong inside of sections.